Embedding a card form

 verificationCode.mount('#verification-code');

-To handle errors in Mollie Components you have to add a change event listener to each component to listen for errors.
+To handle errors you have to add a change event listener to each element to listen for errors.
 Displaying the error is up to you.
 The example below assumes an empty element in which the error can be rendered.

-Errors will be localized according to the locale defined when initializing Mollie Components.
+Errors will be localized according to the locale defined when initializing the Mollie object.

 var cardNumberError = document.querySelector('#card-number-error');